 Steps to get it done:

-AMCE will own the solar panel system and lease it for XX years to the school on a peppercorn rent.
-The school will maintain the system, and will keep all the savings from the reduced bills, as well as the energy generated from the Government’s Feed-In Tariff scheme.
+AMCE will own the solar panel system and lease it to the school on a peppercorn rent.
+The school will maintain the system, and will keep all the savings from the reduced bills, as well as the funds generated from the Government’s Feed-In Tariff scheme.

 Post a Comment